 A free meal is provided for every child in Reception, Year 1 and Year 2.
 All other children pay for each meal taken.
 The cost is £2.30 per meal.
-A menu is published in advance, on a three week cycle, and children chose the main course they would like when they arrive at school in the morning so that the school kitchen can prepare the correct numbers Dinner money is paid online via our ParentPay website, or a card can be provided which enables you to pay for school meals at any local shop with a PayPoint (such as the Co-op on Badgeney Road, Premier corner shop on St Peter's Road or any of the local One-Stop Shops).
+A menu is published in advance, on a three week cycle, and children chose the main course they would like when they arrive at school in the morning so that the school kitchen can prepare the correct numbers

+Dinner money is paid online via our ParentPay website, or a card can be provided which enables you to pay for school meals at any local shop with a PayPoint (such as the Co-op on Badgeney Road, Premier corner shop on St Peter's Road or any of the local One-Stop Shops).

 It is essential that all school meals are paid for in advance.

 Some children prefer to bring a packed lunch which should be in a suitable named container.
 Canned drinks, glass containers and hot drinks in flasks are not allowed.
 Jugs of water are provided, but children should bring their own mug.

 A piece of fruit is provided as a mid-morning snack for all children in Reception, Year 1 and Year 2.
 We encourage the children in Years 3, 4, 5 and 6 to bring a piece of fruit as well if they wish.
-We also encourage children to bring a named bottle of water to school in hot weather Free School Meals/ Pupil Premium Funding Did you know that you may be eligible to apply for free school meals for your child?
+We also encourage children to bring a named bottle of water to school in hot weather

+Free School Meals/ Pupil Premium Funding

+Did you know that you may be eligible to apply for free school meals for your child?
 Even if your child is in Reception, Year 1 or Year 2 it is worth applying because the school will receive an additional £1300 for your child to support their education in school, known as pupil premium funding.
 Once you have registered for free school meals, the school will receive pupil premium support for your child for six years, even if your financial circumstances change and you are no longer entitled to free school meals.

+If you receive any of the following benefits, you can apply for free school meals/pupil premium:

+- Income Support

+- Income Based Job Seekers Allowance

+- Child Tax Credit Only (with income up to £16,190) with no element of Working Tax Credit

+- National Asylum Seekers Support

+- Guarantee Element of the State Pension Credit

+- Employment and Support Allowance (income related)

+- Universal Credit (income dependant)

-If you receive any of the following benefits, you can apply for free school meals/pupil premium: - Income support or income based job seekers allowance - Income related employment support allowance - Child tax credits with an annual income less that £16,190 - Guarantee element of State Pension credit - Support under part VI of the Immigration and Asylum Act 1999 For pupil registered for free school meals or eligible for Pupil Premium, we can offer: - A free place at Breakfast Club every day. - Reduced cost of residential visits to Burwell House in Y3 and Wales in Y5/6 - Free instrumental music lessons in KS2 e.g. flute, clarinet, brass lessons - Free places on school trips - Additional help with learning when needed such as small group support, catch-up sessions and maths clubs.
+For pupil registered for free school meals or eligible for Pupil Premium, we can offer:

+- A free place at Breakfast Club every day. - Reduced cost of residential visits to Burwell House in Y3 and Wales in Y5/6 - Free instrumental music lessons in KS2 e.g. flute, clarinet, brass lessons - Free places on school trips - Additional help with learning when needed such as small group support, catch-up sessions and maths clubs.

 If you think you may be eligible to apply, please make sure you supply your national insurance number on the admission form as this allows us to register your child.
 This extra funding makes a big difference to our school budget and can make a big difference for your child.

+Extra-Curricular Activities

-Extra-Curricular Activities The school provides a number of clubs for children at the school.
+The school provides a number of clubs for children at the school.
 These include football, homework, multi-sports, athletics, speed stacking, choirs, hand chimes, steel pans, recorder groups and concert band.
 Children are encouraged to join in and extend the skills taught in lesson time.